Yanqul

-General Information

 Yanqul is a Wilayat of Ad Dhahirah Governorate in the Sultanate of Oman.
 Located in the northwest part of Oman, Yanqul is near the border with the United Arab Emirates.
 The wilayat is known for its diverse geography, including rocky mountains, valleys, and desert landscapes.

 History and Heritage

 Yanqul has a rich historical heritage, and its landscape is dotted with archaeological sites.
 The Yanqul Fort is a prominent historical site in the wilayat.
 This fort is a testament to Oman's architectural and historical legacy.
 It was historically used for defense and governance.

+Bait Al Marah Castle is a prominent fort in the Yanqul area.
+It is the third largest castle in Oman and is over 400 years old.

 Agriculture

 The region benefits from natural springs, allowing for oasis farming.
 Date palm cultivation is a significant agricultural activity in Yanqul.
 Traditional aflaj (irrigation channels) systems have been employed for centuries to efficiently distribute water for agriculture.
 Yanqul is known for its natural springs which contribute to the fertility of the land and are important water sources for agriculture.